About the Course

-These are among the topics that Danny Sanchez and I propose to examine.
+These are among the topics that Danny Sanchez and I examine.
 Students who take this course will acquire a good grounding in these three major theories and be in a position to form their own opinion about them.

 Further, looking at these three theories offers an excellent way to study the foundations of ethics.
 Are ethical judgments objectively true?
 Is ethics merely a social institution, or is it more than this?